cristicmf/dao/docs/Permission_Analysis.md

 An example of a `conditionally working` contract is `DefaultDougEnabled`.
 It works as long as the Doug address is set in accordance with the conditions.

 An example of a `degenerate state` would be the initial state of `DefaultDougEnabled` if the `setDougAddress` function was removed.
-The Doug address would be null, and there would be no way to change it, meaning the `destroy` check would always fail.
+The Doug address would be null, and there would be no way to change it, meaning the check inside the `destroy` function would always fail.

 An example of a `conditionally degenerate state` is the `unlocked` state of `DefaultDougEnabled`.
 If the Doug address is an invalid address, no account could ever call `setDougAddress` or `destroy` and be successful.